 In some cases, menstrual cramps may include spotting before the actual period begins.
 Often this bleeding is bright red and very noticeable.
 It is usually not heavy enough to require anything more than a panty liner.

 When it comes to implantation, it will generally be a milder cramping, that what you used to experience during your menses.
 Many women say that it is centred more on one side than the other.

 For instance, if a fertilized egg is attaching on the right side of your uterus, the cramping may be more on that side, than the left.
 A lot of women say that it feels like a pinching or pulling, not like an actual cramp.
 It may last anywhere from a couple of hours to a couple of days.

 If you feel that you may be pregnant and your cramps are caused by embryo implantation, pay attention to your feelings.
 These spasms should never be too painful.
 If they are really unbearable, you should contact your doctor because there could be a major problem.
 Especially, if you normally do not have extreme cramping before your period.

-There are a lot of cases, when women do experience severe implantation cramping.
-Often implantation cramps also come along with spotting, but once more, this is not true for every woman.
+There are a lot of cases when women do experience severe implantation cramping.
+Often implantation cramps also come along with spots, but once more, this is not true for every woman.
 Sometimes such mild cramps begin days before bleeding is noticed.